landinfotech/mycivitas/docs/src/user/manual/dashboard.md

             - **Select Box Image:** Activate the select box feature to choose a specific area on the graph.

-            - **Lasso Select Image:** Utilize the lasso select image option for precise graph selection.
+            - **Lasso Select Image:** Utilise the lasso select image option for precise graph selection.

             - **Plus Image (Zoom In):** Zoom in for a more detailed view of the chart.

             - **Minus Image (Zoom Out):** Zoom out to get a broader perspective of the chart.

-            - **Auto Scale Image:** Automatically scale the graph for optimal visualization.
+            - **Auto Scale Image:** Automatically scale the graph for optimal visualisation.

             - **Home Image (Refresh Axes):** Click to reset and refresh the axes of the chart.